KatamariJr/gorm.io/pages/docs/create.md

 ## <span id="batch_insert">Batch Insert</span>

-To efficiently insert large number of records, pass a slice to the `Create` method.
+To efficiently insert a large number of records, pass a slice to the `Create` method.
 GORM will generate a single SQL statement to insert all the data and backfill primary key values, hook methods will be invoked too.

 ```go
 var users = []User{{Name: "jinzhu1"}, {Name: "jinzhu2"}, {Name: "jinzhu3"}}